Ricardo Lombana

-Ricardo Alberto Lombana González (born 26 November 1973 in Panama City) is a Panamanian lawyer and politician.
+Ricardo Alberto Lombana González (born 26 November 1973) is a Panamanian lawyer and politician.
 He ran for the presidency in the 2019 Panamanian general election as an independent candidate receiving 18.78% of the vote.

 Biography

 Lombana was born in Panama City.
-His father, Roberto Lombana, is a native of Proaza, Asturias, Spain and he is the great-nephew of Clara González, founder of the National Feminist Party of Panama in the 1920s and the first Panamanian female lawyer.
+His father, Roberto Lombana, is a native of Proaza, Asturias, Spain and he is the great-nephew of Clara González, who founded the National Feminist Party of Panama in the 1920s and was the first Panamanian female lawyer.